lingnand/cocos2d-proj/README.md

 ## Preview

 Choose any static web server to serve the project directory on a given address (I'm using `http-server`).
 Then go to that address in your browser to play the game.

-Note [cocos2d-js](https://github.com/cocos2d/cocos2d-js) explains that the same source can be compiled to a slew of other platforms such as iOS and Android, but I haven't tried it out yet.
+The same source has also been tested to work with [cocos2d-js](https://github.com/cocos2d/cocos2d-js)'s jsb on iOS and OSX.